danluke2/software_defined_customization/experiment_scripts/README.md

 ## NCO/DCA overhead experiment:

-NOTE: This experiment takes a long time to complete, mostly due to making a module to match each emulated host for each trial.
-I will eventually make a faster version to bypass repeated make operations as an option.
+NOTE: This first trial of 250 hosts takes a long time to complete (~9 min), mostly due to making a module to match each emulated host.

 1) (SERVER) `cd ~/software_defined_customization/experiment_scripts`

 1) (SERVER) launch experiment script:

-    * `./nco_dca_batch_experiment.sh 15`
+    * `./nco_dca_batch_experiment.sh 15 no` (yes)

         * this performs 15 trials for each number of hosts and plots results

+        * Arg2:

-        * modules are built for each host on first trial
+            * y=modules are built for each host on first trial.
+This greatly increases the experiment time.

+            * n=modules only built for first trial of 250 hosts and reused for all other trials to save time.

 1) View generated graph: nco_deploy.png